cisco-intersight/intersight_python_examples/README.md

 - Start with creating an API Client object by specifying an API Key and an API Secret file path.
 - This method also specifies which endpoint will the client connect to.
 - There is no explicit login when using API Client and Secret.
-Every message carries the information that authenticates it.
+Every message carries the information required for authentication.

 ```python
 import intersight